Readit News logoReadit News

 You are still surprised by sama@'s asinineness?
 You must be new here.

-MisterPea · a month ago
+MisterPea · 8 months ago

 I am still surprised many people trust him.
 The board's (justified) decision to fire him was so awfully executed that it lead to him having even more slack